Ricotta Cheese Mixture - Cheese Filling for Lasagna and other Italian Baked Dishes

 What ingredients are in the mix?

-Well, besides ricotta cheese of course, the mixture also has mozzarella and Romano cheeses, as well as fresh parsley, black pepper and eggs.
+Well, besides ricotta cheese, of course, the mixture also has mozzarella and Romano cheeses, as well as fresh parsley, black pepper, and uses 2 eggs.

 You can also use garlic powder if you'd like, depending on the amount of garlic in the sauce you are using.